ChrisDick/StarPi/README.md

 # StarPi
 StarPi is a Raspberry Pi based telescope server with interface to Stellarium.
+It uses a tripple axis acellerometer and compass with GPS to calculate the position in the sky the telescope is pointing to.

+More details can be found at https://hackaday.io/project/10181-starpi

 # Installation